 Some users find some of the shades difficult to blend.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Highlighter can be a serious game changer for your makeup routine.
 It catches the light to illuminate your complexion and give you a healthy glow.
 If you want highlighters in several shades to complement a range of makeup looks, investing in a highlighter palette is your best bet.

 Highlighter is applied to the high points of your face to draw attention to those areas and help shape your face.
 It’s available in a variety of formulas, shades, and finishes.
 A highlighter palette contains multiple options so you can change your glow depending on the other makeup you’re wearing.

-But with so many highlighter palettes on the market, it can be difficult to find the right one for your makeup bag.
+However, with so many highlighter palettes available, finding the right one for your makeup bag can be difficult.
 Luckily, our helpful shopping guide has everything you need to know.
-To make shopping even easier, we’ve narrowed down our favorite highlighter palettes to just five, which you can find in the matrix above.
+To make shopping even easier, we’ve narrowed down our favorite highlighter palettes to just five.

 When you’re shopping for a highlighter palette, you have two main highlighter formulas to choose from: powder and cream.

 Powder highlighters are similar to pressed powder blushes or bronzers in texture.
 They offer the most pigmentation, so they usually provide a more intense look on the skin.
 Powder highlighters often contain more shimmer or glitter, too, which can highlight skin texture or fine lines.
 A power highlighter is best applied with a brush to allow you to blend it in for the most flattering look.